mashingan/anonimongo/readme.md

 5. With `v0.4.5`, users are able to extract custom Bson key to map with specific field name by supplying the pragma `bsonKey` e.g. `{.bsonKey: "theBsonKey".}`.
 Refer to the example [above](#convert-with-custom-key-bson).
 The key is **case-sensitive**.

+6. `to` macro doesn't support for cyclic object types.

 [TOC](#table-of-content)

 ## Install